emersonlimafranc-collab/chat-export-structurer/CONTRIBUTING.md

 ## Pull Request Guidelines

+**All pull requests require review and approval before merging.**

+Before submitting:

 - ✅ Test with real exports from the platform
 - ✅ Include sanitized example file (remove personal data!)
 - ✅ Update README's "Supported Formats" section
 - ✅ No external API dependencies
 - ✅ Follow existing code style
 - ✅ All parsers must handle large files gracefully
+- ✅ Fork the repository and create a feature branch
+- ✅ Write clear commit messages

+### Submission Process

+1. Fork this repository
+2. Create a feature branch (`git checkout -b feature/new-parser`)
+3. Make your changes and test thoroughly
+4. Commit with clear messages
+5. Push to your fork
+6. Open a Pull Request with detailed description

+The maintainer will review and provide feedback.
+Changes may be requested before approval.

 ## Code Style